Practical ideas to apply when choosing winter fashions, how to ensure that dressing well in winter doesn't leave you cold.

 Hand warmers - Whether disposable, refillable or rechargeable, these can help your comfort levels significantly, one for each hand works better than passing a single one back and forth.

 The best way to keep warm, but needs some thought.
 3 shirts or blouses isn't going to look great and the thin cotton they're made of really isn't the best material for keeping you warm.
 Layering should be about layers that have different functions and not just lots of layers.
-The base layer provides comfort next to the skin close fitting is best for insulation, the mid layer (or two) provides further insulation and the outer layer provides direct protection from the weather, particularly wind and rain and snow, it can be combined with extra insulation or just be a barrier.
+The base layer provides comfort next to the skin close fitting here is best for insulation, the mid layer (or two) provides further insulation and the outer layer provides direct protection from the weather, particularly wind and rain and rain or snow, this top layer can be combined with extra insulation or just be a shell.
 You can use layering to keep using warmer weather clothing in the cold with a base layer of close fitting underwear under your normal clothes or a good functional outer layer on top.

 Silk - Women's

 Gilet - Under your favorite winter outer coat when it's especially cold, or as an outer layer over a sweater, jacket or thick shirt.
-Surprisingly effective if you have never used one before despite the lack of sleeves and good for freedom of movement if you are doing something at all active.
+Surprisingly effective despite the lack of sleeves and good for freedom of movement if you are doing something at all active.